FIND OUT HOW MUCH YOU CAN

 Progressive: Best for High-Risk Drivers

 While Progressive did not perform quite as well as GEICO, the company still received excellent ratings from our experts.
-Our team awarded Progressive an overall rating of 8.9 out of 10.0.
-The company also earned a 9.5 for reputation, a 9.0 for coverage, and an 8.5 for both customer experience and cost.
+Our team awarded Progressive an overall rating of 9.1 out of 10.0.
+The company also earned a 9.1 for reputation, a 9.0 for coverage, a 9.3 for cost, and an 8.9 for customer experience.

 Progressive offers plenty of discount options and flexible policies.
 Unlike GEICO, it also offers commercial truck insurance.
 The company has general liability and business owners’ policies so that you can cover every aspect of your company with a single policy.